 Figure 4 - Building Occupancy Schedule

 2.3 Building Envelope

-The facility building walls are concrete block over structural steel with a brick façade and brick dividing walls.
-The roof is flat and covered with asphalt layering.
-There are ten TCUs on the property that also have flat roofs with EPDM membrane.
-They were observed to be in good condition.
+Building walls are concrete block over structural steel with a brick facade.
+The roof is flat and covered with black EPDM and asphalt membranes in different parts and is in good condition.